-- a.
-All new teachers are required to have a medical examination prior to employment by the District as a prerequisite to qualify for benefits under Section 41. - b.
-All medical examinations and tests related to application requirements for new teachers shall be paid by the District provided that the examinations and tests are administered by a physician representing the District.
-Subject to the approval of the Board of Education, a teacher may be examined by a physician of his/her own choosing.
-However, should a teacher choose to be examined by a physician of his/her own choosing, the District shall pay only the portion that represents the rate paid to physicians representing the District.
-Any additional costs incurred shall be borne by the individual teacher. - c.
-Standard immunizations, if required by the City School District, shall be provided free for all teachers. - d.
-Any teacher employed by the Board may, at the request and direction of the Superintendent, be required, at the Superintendent's discretion, to submit to a medical examination either by a physician of the teacher's choice or by a district appointed physician in order to determine the physical or mental capacity of such person to perform his/her duties.
+a.
+All new teachers may be required to have a medical examination prior to employment by the District as a prerequisite to qualify for benefits under Section 41.

+b.
+All medical examinations and tests related to application requirements for new bargaining unit members shall be paid by the District provided that the examinations and tests are administered by a physician representing the District.
+Subject to the approval of the Board of Education, a teacher may be examined by one's personal physician of choice.
+However, should a teacher choose to be examined by a personal physician, the District shall pay only the portion that represents the rate paid to physicians representing the District.
+Any additional costs incurred shall be borne by the individual bargaining unit member. c.
+Standard immunizations, if required by the City School District, shall be provided free for all teachers.

+d.
+Any bargaining unit member employed by the Board may, at the request and direction of the Superintendent, be required, at the Superintendent's discretion to submit to a medical examination either by a physician of the member's choice or by a district appointed physician in order to determine the physical or mental capacity of such person to perform assigned duties.

 e.
-A committee, with teacher unit representation, shall be established by the Chief of Human Capital Initiatives to develop administrative procedures concerning testing of employees whose performance may be impaired by the use of alcohol and controlled substances.
+A committee, with teacher unit representation, shall be established by the Chief of the Office of Human Capital to develop administrative procedures concerning testing of employees whose performance may be impaired by the use of alcohol and controlled substances.